 Nich L. Perez

-To advocate for the marginalized, he participated in the Human Rights and Photography Program at Tisch School of the Arts at New York University with the Magnum Foundation.
-He collaborated with the unhoused clients of Wards Island in New York City in 2014.
+Nich participated in the Human Rights and Photography Program at Tisch School of the Arts at New York University with the Magnum Foundation.
+He collaborated with the Coalition for the Homeless and the unhoused clients of Wards Island in New York City in 2014.

 Directing students while filming a scene for BRO.